viraj0605/iNeuron/README.md

 ## This is git tutorial by viraj
-I am viraj how are you
+I am viraj how are you?
+I am from INDIA